HoracioSoldman/batch-processing-on-aws/README.md

 The Entity Relational Diagram (ERD) for the final Data Warehouse is represented in the following image:
 ![The ERD](/images/CyclingERD.png "ERD edited from dbdiagram.io")

-Several columns from both weather and journey data will be removed after data transformation.
+In the transformation phase, several columns from both weather and journey data will be removed.
 Also, we will add dimension table dim_datetime which will contain the reference for all datetime-related columns.

 The given schema will facilitate the exploration of the whole data in order to answer relevant business questions about them.